leonardocerliani/machines_setup/Remote_kernels.md

 Then we launch a jupyter nb session on the remote machine, and finally we connect Colab to the remote server through the specified https token.

-Importantly, we usually want to use a specific conda/virtual environment, therefore we should first activate it before launchin thhe jupyter notebook on the server
+Importantly, we usually want to use a specific conda/virtual environment, therefore we should first activate it on the _remote_ server before launching the jupyter notebook server.

 ---